 Proton supports some common anti-cheat middleware, including Easy Anti-Cheat and BattlEye.

-Easy Anti-CheatProton supports Easy Anti-Cheat without requiring any recompilation, but it does require you to manually enable support for your build by following these steps in order:
+Easy Anti-CheatProton supports Easy Anti-Cheat without requiring any recompilation, but it does require you to manually enable support for your build.
+For the Epic Online Services version of EAC, see instructions here.
+For the Kamu version of EAC, follow these steps in order:

-- Go into the EAC settings on the EAC partner site and enable Linux support from the dashboard.
+- Go into the SDK Configuration settings menu on the EAC partner site and enable Linux as a client platform.

-- Once that's done, download the EAC Linux library (easyanticheat_x64.so) for the SDK version integrated with your game, and add it to your depot next to the Windows library (EasyAntiCheat_x64.dll).
+- Once that's done, download the EAC SDK and find the Linux library (\Client\Assets\Plugins\x86_64\libeasyanticheat.so) for the SDK version integrated with your game, rename it to easyanticheat_x64.so, and add it to your depot next to the Windows library (EasyAntiCheat_x64.dll).

 - Lastly, on the Steamworks site, publish a new build of your game containing the new depot contents.
 (You don't have to make any changes to the game executable, just include the new files in the depot contents.)